-Looking for a hip neighbourhood for a unique staycation?
+Looking for a hip neighbourhood for a unique staycation in the future?
 If you’re into vintage fashion, artisanal coffee, gourmet food and achingly cool hotels, you’ve come to the right place.
-Check out this handy Skyscanner guide to the trendiest neighbourhoods and hippest areas in Singapore.
+Check out this handy guide to the trendiest neighbourhoods in Singapore.

 1. Tiong Bahru

-If you decide that you want to linger in this lovely neighbourhood, you can always check into the delightfully cosy Nostalgia Hotel.
+If you decide that you want to linger in this lovely neighbourhood in Singapore, you can always check into the delightfully cosy Nostalgia Hotel.

 2. Keong Saik

-Buzzing with trendy eateries and swanky cocktail bars, Keong Saik is a super-trendy Singapore hotspot.
-This former red light district has ditched its seedy past, blossoming into the ultimate nightlife destination.
-Tuck into gourmet tapas at the wildly popular Esquina or enjoy rustic French fare at Taratata Bistrot.
+Buzzing with trendy eateries and swanky cocktail bars, Keong Saik is a super-trendy Singapore neighbourhood.
+This former red-light district has ditched its seedy past, blossoming into the ultimate nightlife destination.
+Tuck into gourmet tapas at the wildly popular Esquina, or enjoy rustic French fare at Taratata Brasserie.
 If you’re in the mood for a drink, the options are endless!
-Start your night Potato Head for a tipple in their lush rooftop bar.
+Start your night at Potato Head for a tipple in their lush rooftop bar.

-Keong Saik is also an ideal base for exploring Singapore and boasts many charming boutique hotels, such as the Naumi Liora, which is located in a heritage townhouse.
+Keong Saik is also an ideal base for exploring Singapore, and boasts many budget-friendly hotels, such as the Butternut Tree Hotel.

 3. Jalan Besar

-This historical neighbourhood is quickly turning into coolest kid on the block, thanks to its artsy vibe and thriving culinary scene.
-There’s plenty to do (and eat) here, but make sure to stop by Butter Studio for their Salted Caramel Red Velvet cupcakes and enjoy an amazingly decadent hot chocolate or indulge in French pastries at Antoinette.
+This historical neighbourhood in Singapore is quickly turning into the coolest kid on the block, thanks to its artsy vibe and thriving culinary scene.
+There’s plenty to do (and eat) here, but make sure to stop by Butter Studio for their salted caramel red velvet cupcakes, and enjoy an amazingly decadent hot chocolate or indulge in French pastries at Antoinette.
 Caffeine addicts will find their mecca at Chye Seng Huat Hardware: this coffee joint has its very own roastery and private tasting room.

-For some real eye candy, pop into Hotel Vagabond: the opulent red-and-gold lobby is an Art Deco feast.
+For some real eye candy, pop into The Vagabond Club; the opulent red-and-gold lobby is an Art Deco feast.

 4. Haji Lane

-This vibrant, shophouse-lined street has long been at the heart of Singapore’s hipster scene and it’s still going strong.
+This vibrant, shophouse-lined street has long been at the heart of Singapore’s hipster scene, and it’s still going strong.
 Haji Lane features an impressive array of trendy shops, bars and cafés for such a small area.
 Head over to Bar Stories if you fancy a bespoke cocktail, or chill out at Going Om, a quirky café that offers yoga classes and live music.
 Haji Lane is also a fashionista’s dream, with dozens of independent boutiques vying for your attention.
-Check out Dulcet Fig for a treasure trove of vintage fashion.

 For a touch of Old World glamour, plan a stay at The Sultan, an impeccably elegant hotel that pays fond tribute to Singapore’s past.